infinite-dao/glean-cetaf-rdfs/README.md

 # glean-cetaf-rdfs

 Collect and glean RDF data in parallel of stable identifiers of the Consortium of European Taxonomic Facilities (CETAF) and prepare them for import into a SPARQL endpoint.
+For the documentation of CETAF identifiers read https://cetafidentifiers.biowikifarm.net

 ## Dependencies